cosmos/gaia/docs/migration/cosmoshub-4-delta-upgrade.md

 4. Has the Gravity DEX module undergone a professional 3rd-party audit?

 Yes, the audit was led by Least Authority, and have released the [audit report](https://leastauthority.com/blog/audit-of-cosmos-sdk-liquidity-module-for-all-in-bits/).

+4. We have some self-healing node infrastructure in place.
+If the node starts failing when the chain halts, and we automatically spin up another 4.2.1 node with state from within the past couple of hours, is there a risk of it double signing transactions as it "catches up" to the point where block processing stops?

+When the network is halted, there is no risk of double-signing since no blocks are being produced.
+You only need to ensure that the self-healing infrastructure does not launch multiple validators when the network resumes block production.
+As well, if any new node is spun up while the chain is halted, live peers will continue to share historical blocks without producing new blocks.